Pat Spencer

-Patrick Andrew Spencer (born July 4, 1996) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA), on a two-way contract with the Santa Cruz Warriors of the NBA G League.
-He played college basketball for the Northwestern Wildcats and is also a former college lacrosse player for the Loyola Greyhounds.
+Patrick Andrew Spencer (born July 4, 1996) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA), on a two-way contract with the Valley Suns of the NBA G League.
+He played college lacrosse for the Loyola Greyhounds, where he set the NCAA men's lacrosse record for career assists (231) and is considered one of the greatest college lacrosse players of all time.
+He also played one year of college basketball for the Northwestern Wildcats.

 High school career

-Spencer attended Boys' Latin School of Maryland, where he lettered in both lacrosse and basketball.
-As a senior, he averaged 14.3 points, 8.1 rebounds, 6.1 assists and 2.3 steals per game.
-In his junior year, he grew to 6 foot 2, 190 pounds and played on the varsity lacrosse team.
-His hometown was Davidsonville, Maryland.
-In high school, he was a US Lacrosse High school All American.
+Spencer is from Davidsonville, Maryland.
+Spencer attended Boys' Latin School of Maryland, where he played both lacrosse and basketball.
 He earned four varsity letters for basketball and lacrosse.
-He also played for the Under Armour Underclass All-American team Baltimore in 2014.
-He scored 49 goals and had 51 assists as a senior and 30 goals and 30 assists as a junior.
+He was a US Lacrosse High school All-American, and he played for the Under Armour Underclass All-American Team Baltimore in 2014.
+He scored 30 goals and had 30 assists as a junior, and 49 goals and 51 assists as a senior..
+In basketball, as a senior, he averaged 14.3 points, 8.1 rebounds, 6.1 assists and 2.3 steals per game.
+Prior to his junior year, Spencer grew from 5-foot-6 to 6-foot-2.

 College career

 Lacrosse

 During Spencer's four years at Loyola, the team compiled a record of 49 wins and 19 losses, with the 2016 squad compiling a 14–4 record and reaching the NCAA Final Four.

 Spencer holds the College Lacrosse record for career assists with 231 assists, as well as the Patriot League record for career points with 380.
 Spencer received the Lt.
 Raymond Enners Award as the USILA national player of the year and the Jack Turnbull Award as the nation's top attackman in 2019.
 Spencer also received the Tewaaraton Award, regarded as the Heisman Trophy for NCAA DI lacrosse, as a senior.

 As a senior on attack he also ranked second on the all-time points list behind Lyle Thompson.
 He was a four-time All-American.
 At Loyola, his head coach was Charley Toomey.
 In his first two collegiate games he scored eight combined points in wins over Virginia and Johns Hopkins University.
 In 2016 he took league first-team honoree for rookie-of-the-year trophy.
 He graduated from Loyola with a Bachelor of Business Finance.

 In an interview hosted by Paul Carcaterra, an ESPN lacrosse game analyst and sideline reporter, Carcaterra talked to Pat Spencer about college lacrosse and his background in basketball.
 Paul asks, "How big of an impact has hoops had on your lacrosse career".
 Pat responded, "Definitely a big impact, I think any time you play another sport a lot of it translates over".
-Later in the video, when Paul and Pat were shooting hoops, Spencer added, "Basketball and lacrosse are very similar, in terms of facing and trying to draw a guy and find your open teammates".
+Later in the video, when Paul and Pat were shooting hoops, Spencer added, "Basketball and lacrosse are very similar, in terms of spacing and trying to draw a guy and find your open teammates".